user93390/Lunara/README.md

 # Ways Of Supporting

-<p> There's no shame in opening and issue or PR on my github repo.
+<p> There's no shame in opening and issue or PR on my GitHub repo.
 Don't be scared to do so!</p>

 <p> Make sure to follow the coding standards.</p>